SettleMint

 dalp mcp add registers the CLI as an MCP server for supported local agents. dalp skills add installs command guidance that agents can discover before they run DALP commands.

-Control privileged actions
+Control privileged operations

 • creating, pausing, unpausing, minting, burning, or transferring assets